Arab coalition bombs Houthis at Hodeidah airport, urges them to withdraw

 In addition, 100 trucks of food aid were en route to Hodeidah on the road from coalition-controlled Aden and Mokha to the south, UAE Minister of State for Foreign Affairs Anwar Gargash told a news conference in Dubai.

-Gargash said he was sending a signal to the “Houthis and others that you need to pull out because your days in the city are numbered and you need to as much as possible save the population”.
+The Houthis’ days in Hodeidah were numbered, he said, and they needed to “as much as possible save the population”.

-He said he hoped Martin Griffiths, the U.N. special envoy for Yemen, could convince the Houthis to relinquish the city.

-“We are still counting on the U.N. attempt to try and pull a rabbit out of a hat and get Houthi acceptance here.”
+He said the coalition was counting on Martin Griffiths, the U.N. special envoy for Yemen, to “pull a rabbit out of a hat” and secure Houthi agreement to vacate Hodeidah.

 Griffiths returned to Sanaa on Saturday.
 Houthi authorities and the United Nations office in Sanaa said he would stay until Tuesday, after originally saying he would depart on Monday, hinting at possible progress in his discussions.

-Gargash estimated the number of Houthi fighters in Hodeidah at between 2,000 to 3,000. “(They are) militia, non-descript, not in uniform, majority work in small groups, snipers, with heavy extensive use of anti-personnel and other mines.
-Many of these mines are Iranian-(made),” he said.
+Gargash estimated the number of Houthi fighters in Hodeidah at between 2,000 to 3,000. “(They are) militia, non-descript, not in uniform, majority work in small groups, snipers, with heavy extensive use of anti-personnel and other mines.”

 Gargash declined to reveal the size of coalition forces but said they enjoyed “numerical superiority”.